Table of Contents

-Antiemetics are a group of drugs that suppress or prevent vomiting.
-The chemoreceptor trigger zone (CTZ), the vestibular system, vagal and spinal afferents, and other areas in the central nervous system relay to the nucleus tractussolitarius (NTS, the vomiting center).
+Antiemetics is a group of drugs that suppress or prevent vomiting.
+The chemoreceptor trigger zone (CTZ), the vestibular system, vagal and spinal afferents and other areas in the central nervous system relay to the nucleus tractussolitarius (NTS, the vomiting center).
 As the CTZ (in area postrema) is unprotected by the blood brain barrier, it is exposed to drugs in the bloodstream, hormones, toxins and other substances that may stimulate emesis.

 Pathophysiology of Emesis

 Nausea is usually accompanied by reduced gastric tone and peristalsis.
-In the vomiting response, fundus and body of the stomach, esophageal sphincter and esophagus relax, while the duodenum and pylorus contract in a retrograde manner.
+In the vomiting response, the fundus and body of the stomach, the esophageal sphincter and the esophagus relax, while the duodenum and pylorus contract in a retrograde manner.
 Rhythmic contractions of the diaphragm and abdominal muscles then cause compression of the stomach, evacuating its contents via the mouth.
 Conditions that inhibit gastric emptying predispose to vomiting.